open-mmlab/mmengine/docs/en/migration/model.md

 - `MMCVToyModel` inherits from `nn.Module`, and `MMEngineToyModel` inherits from `BaseModel`

-- `MMCVToyModel` must implement `train_step` methods and return a `dict` with keys `loss`, `log_vars`, and `num_samples`. `MMEngineToyModel` only needs to implement `forward` method for high level tasks, and return a differentiable loss `dict`.
+- `MMCVToyModel` must implement `train_step` method and return a `dict` with keys `loss`, `log_vars`, and `num_samples`. `MMEngineToyModel` only needs to implement `forward` method for high level tasks, and return a `dict` with differentiable losses.

 - `MMCVToyModel.forward` and `MMEngineToyModel.forward` must match with `train_step` which will call it.
-Since `MMEngineToyModel`does not override the `train_step` will `BaseModel.train_step` will be directly called, which requires that forward must accept `mode` parameter.
+Since `MMEngineToyModel` does not override the `train_step`, `BaseModel.train_step` will be directly called, which requires that forward must accept `mode` parameter.
 Find more details in [tutorials of model](../tutorials/model.md)

 ### Custom optimization process

-Takes training a GAN model as an example, generator and discriminator need to be optimized in turn and the optimization strategy could change with the training iteration grows.
-Therefore it could be hard to use `OptimizerHook` to meet such requirement in MMCV.
-GAN model based on MMCV will accept optimizer in `train_step` and update parameters in it.
-Actually, MMEngine borrows this way and simplify it by passing an [optim_wrapper](../tutorials/optim_wrapper.md) rath than an optimizer.
+Takes training a GAN model as an example, generator and discriminator need to be optimized in turn and the optimization strategy could change as the training iteration grows.
+Therefore it could be hard to use `OptimizerHook` to meet such requirements in MMCV.
+GAN model based on MMCV will accept an optimizer in `train_step` and update parameters in it.
+Actually, MMEngine borrows this way and simplifies it by passing an [optim_wrapper](../tutorials/optim_wrapper.md) rather than an optimizer.

-Referred to [training a GAN model](../examples/train_a_gan.md), If it is implemented based on MMCV, the interface of model will be as follows:
+Referred to [training a GAN model](../examples/train_a_gan.md).
+If it is implemented based on MMCV, the interface of model will be as follows:

 ```python
     def train_discriminator(